perkinsl/noisy-grammar-learner/README.md

 # noisy-grammar-learner

-This repository contains data and code for (authors blinded) "Modeling Regularization in Language Acquisition as Noise-Tolerant Grammar Selection", under review.
+This repository contains data and code for Perkins & Hunter "Modeling Regularization in Language Acquisition as Noise-Tolerant Grammar Selection", to appear in _Cognition_.
 It contains code for running simulations, written in Python3, as well as:

 - datasets: corpora of child-directed speech used as data for the model, with the CHILDES morphological ('mor') tier extracted.

 - results: output and analysis scripts for reported model and baseline simulations.
 This code was written in Python3 and R.

-Code was written by (name) and (name).
-We thank (names) for their assistance with testing these scripts.
+Code was written by Laurel Perkins and Tim Hunter.
+We thank Xinyue Cui, Shalinee Maitra, and Hanyu Zhou for their assistance with testing these scripts.

 ## Instructions for performing simulations